leggedrobotics/terra-baselines/README.md

 ~~~

 It is then possible to track the experiment from the log file on wandb (or in the slurm log file that gets created at job lauch).

+Note: if you launch the jobs this way, the files get loaded as soon as the job STARTS.
+Meaning, if you want to run multiple
+jobs with different config files, you need to wait that the last job is running (using `squeue`) before changing config file.

 ## Profiling
 You can profile the code by setting to True the `profile` flag in the `ppo.yaml` config file.